About Atopic Dermatitis

-Atopic dermatitis (AD), more commonly known as eczema, is a common skin disease in babies small children and some adults.
-Children typically develop AD during their first year of life and experience dry, itchy, scaly patches on their cheeks, forehead, arms and legs.
+Atopic dermatitis (AD), more commonly known as eczema, is a common skin disease in babies, small children and some adults.
+Children typically develop atopic dermatitis during their first year of life and experience dry, itchy, scaly patches on their cheeks, forehead, arms and legs.

-Many children or adults with AD have a family history of allergies including hay fever, asthma or food allergies.
+Many children or adults with atopic dermatitis have a family history of allergies including hay fever, asthma or food allergies.
 Exposure to certain allergens may cause symptoms to worsen.
 While no cure is available for AD, treatment and good skin care can offer relief of symptoms and alleviate some discomfort.

 Atopic dermatitis causes extreme dry and itchy skin.
 When patients scratch their dry skin, it becomes irritated and often leads to infection.

 In some cases, tiny blisters appear and release fluid or become dry and crusty.
 Symptoms of dry, itchy skin combined with scratching and irritation may come and go, though reoccurring rashes may lead to thick or tough skin over time.